sarnobat/tldr/CLIENT-SPECIFICATION.md

 ### Page

-tldr-pages consists of multiple _pages_ - each of which describes a specific command.
+tldr pages consists of multiple _pages_ - each of which describes a specific command.

 ### Platform